 Great dialogue surrounds us

-I have never lifted a character from the real world*, but I must say that some one-liners I've heard in the course of the day have tempted me to whip out my notebook.
+I have never lifted a character from the real world (see the FAQs for the reasons) but I must say that some one-liners I've heard in the course of the day have tempted me to whip out my notebook.
 There's some fabulous dialogue going begging out there.

 This was conducted at an eardrum-rending volume, and showed signs of going on for some time.
 Other customers were starting to mutter and shuffle from foot to foot.
 Mum, all middle class and reasonable, was trying to deal with the meltdown by explaining to her little precious that it was just too bad and he had to do as he was told.
 Which, of course, he didn't.